rabhinav211/gym-bros/README.md

    **Quick fix**: The issue is usually that `gemini-2.0-flash` isn't available yet.
 Use `gemini-1.5-flash` instead.

-2. **"Gemini API key not configured"**ort and ask questions in simple language to get easy-to-understand explanations.
+2. **Gemini API key not configured** and ask questions in simple language to get easy-to-understand explanations.

 ## Features